 Update your resume and learn how to write a good cover letter.
 A well-formatted resume targeted to your field is essential in your job search.
 A poorly done resume or one with typos and spelling mistakes can immediately destroy your candidacy.
-Check with the Office of Career Development and Internships for samples and individual assistance.
+Check with The Oxley Career Education Program for samples and individual assistance.
 View resume and cover letter samples online.

 Prepare Well for the Interview

 Carefully research the company and the position in advance of the interview.
 This will help you understand the company culture and how you can fit in and contribute.
 Interviewers may ask why you want to work for their company and what you know about them.
 Think about what qualities you have that will make you the best candidate.